 Some landlords in Singapore will do leases shorter than the standard one or two years — typically three to six months at a premium on the monthly rate.
 These are harder to find but worth pursuing if you need more space than a serviced apartment offers, or if you want to live in a specific development before deciding whether to sign a longer lease there.

-The catch is that short-term condo leases require the same administrative process as a full lease — tenancy agreement, stamp duty, security deposit — which means more paperwork and upfront cost for a shorter stay.
+The catch is that short-term condo leases require the same administrative process as a full lease — tenancy agreement, stamp duty, security deposit.
+More paperwork and upfront cost for a shorter stay.

 Corporate housing through your relocation package